collective/collective.contentgroups/README.rst

 ~~~~~~~~~~~~~~~

 Any groups that you add in the Users and Groups control panel, are standard Plone groups.

-In the Content UI, you can create a group, just like you would create a Page or Folder.
+In the Content UI, you can create a Group, just like you would create a Page or Folder.
 Use the Add New action menu and select the content type for which you have enabled the behavior.

-Deleting groups is also done in the content UI: simply delete the group like you would delete a Page.
+Deleting groups is also done in the content UI: simply delete the Group like you would delete a Page.

-Note that if the group is private, a Site Adminstrator will see it in the Groups control panel.
+Note that if the Group is private, a Site Adminstrator will see it in the Groups control panel.
 But other users may not see the group.
 Editors that have no permission to see the group, will not be able to select it in the Sharing tab.
 A member of the group may not effectively get the group membership, because the group is not found (in the ``portal_catalog`` search).